Jalisco New Generation Cartel: Arrests

-On 20 December 2022, El Mencho's brother Antonio Oseguera, alias “El Tony Montana,” was captured while in possession of weapons in a suburb of Guadalajara.
+On 20 December 2022, El Mencho's brother Antonio Oseguera, alias "El Tony Montana," was captured while in possession of weapons in a suburb of Guadalajara.
 El Tony Montana was said to have overseen violent actions and logistics, and bought weapons and laundered money for the cartel.

 On 19 November 2024, El Mencho's son-in-law Cristian Fernando Gutierrez-Ochoa, a high ranking CJNG leader and romantic partner of El Mencho's daughter Laisha who notably faked his death and took up residency in California under an assumed identity, was arrested in Riverside, California.
-On 20 June 2025, Gutierrez-Ochoa, also known as "El Gaucho," pled guilty in the United States to one count of international money laundering conspiracy, with the charge resulting in him facing a maximum penalty of 20 years in prison.
-In his guilty plea, El Gaucho admitted to being vital to CJNG's money laundering operation, especially from at least 2023 up to his arrest in 2024, using sophisticated money laundering methods involving real estate transactions, shell companies, and international money transfers in order to launder CJNG’s drug trafficking proceeds.
+On 20 June 2025, Gutierrez-Ochoa, also known as "El Gaucho", pled guilty in the United States to one count of international money laundering conspiracy, with the charge resulting in him facing a maximum penalty of 20 years in prison.
+In his guilty plea, El Gaucho admitted to being vital to CJNG's money laundering operation, especially from at least 2023 up to his arrest in 2024, using sophisticated money laundering methods involving real estate transactions, shell companies, and international money transfers in order to launder CJNG's drug trafficking proceeds.
+On 18 December 2025, Gutierrez-Ochoa was sentenced to serve 140 months (more than 11 years) in a U.S. federal prison.

-On 28 February 2025, El Mencho's older brother Abraham, also known "Don Rodo," would be recaptured by Mexican authorities.
+On 28 February 2025, El Mencho's older brother Abraham, also known "Don Rodo", was recaptured by Mexican authorities.
 The arrest came a year after Don Rodo was briefly imprisoned for nine days after being arrested in April 2024.
-Regarded as a founder of CJNG.
-Don Rodo was vital to the cartel's money laundering and property purchasing operations, reportedly also working alongside CJNG notary public offices in Ciudad Guzmán and Autlán de Navarro to manage changes of ownership of the properties he purchased for El Mencho.
+Regarded as a founder of CJNG, Don Rodo was vital to the cartel's money laundering and property purchasing operations, reportedly also working alongside CJNG notary public offices in Ciudad Guzmán and Autlán de Navarro to manage changes of ownership of the properties he purchased for El Mencho.
+In February 2026, it was reported that Abraham was still "in the hands of Mexican authorities" since his February 2025 arrest.

+On 27 April 2026 Mexican special forces arrested Audias Flores Silva, who is considered a potential successor to "El Mencho", leading the El Jalisco cartel.
+The Mexican Navy confirmed that the operation to arrest Silva resulted from 19 months of surveillance and also involved more than 500 personnel, six helicopters, and intelligence and reconnaissance aircraft.
+According to Mexican Secretary of the Navy the operation had in fact started in October 2024 “when the Mexican Navy activated intelligence efforts focused on a priority target (Flores Silva) linked to one of the country’s main criminal organizations (the CJNG).
+From that moment on, a discreet and sustained systematic follow-up was carried out, based on field intelligence, intelligence gathering, and international cooperation.”